TRT EU Guide

 • Shrunken testicles

-These are just a few prominent symptoms.
+These are just a few of the most prominent symptoms.
 Besides these symptoms, there can be many others.

 Testosterone levels in men can drop for various reasons, some of which are still a bit of a mystery.